GitLeeRepo/x64AsmNotes/gdbDebugerNotes.md

 # Command Line Args

+* **gdb progname** - launch with the executable name to debug.
+Make sure the executable was complile/assembled with the **-g** flag to include debugging information (symbolic names, etc)
+* **gdb --args progname arg1 arg2 ...** - launch with command line arguements for progname

 # Commands in the debugger

-* **gbd progname** - launch with the executable name to debug.
-Make sure the executable was complile/assembled with the **-g** flag to include debugging information (symbolic names, etc)

 ## Display Commands